huangfrederick/huangfrederick.github.io/index.md

 **Address**: in the dental school basement

-**Interests**: materials science, product development, biosensors and electronics
+**Interests**: materials science, product design, biosensors and electronics